YU000jp/logseq-default-queries-journals/README.md

 ## Enhanced Query Pack 📦

+> [!WARNING]
+Those codes does not work with Logseq db version.

 This guide provides a powerful set of 7 task management queries:

 | Query Type | Purpose | Tag |